Topsoil: Description

 Topsoil is composed of mineral particles and organic matter and usually extends to a depth of 5-10 inches (13–25 cm).
 Together these make a substrate capable of holding water and air which encourages biological activity.

-There are generally a high concentration of roots in topsoil since this is where plants obtain most of their vital nutrients.
-It also plays host to significant bacterial, fungal and entomological activity without which soil quality would degrade and become less suitable for plants.
+There is generally a high concentration of roots in topsoil since this is where plants obtain most of their vital nutrients.
+Topsoil also hosts significant bacterial, fungal and entomological activity without which soil quality would degrade.
 Bacteria and fungi can be essential in facilitating nutrient exchange with plants and in breaking down organic matter into a form that roots can absorb.
 Insects also play important roles in breaking down material and aerating and rotating the soil.
-Many species directly contribute to the health of the soil resulting in stronger plants.
 A healthy topsoil layer is a very rich microbiome that hosts a wide array of species.

-Organic matter provides nutrition for living organisms and varies in quantity between different soils with the strength of the soil structure decreasing when more is present.
-It condenses and settles over time in different ways depending upon conditions such as beneath roadbeds and foundations vs uncovered and exposed to the elements.
-The structure becomes affected once the soil is dehydrated.
-Dehydrated topsoil volume substantially decreases and may suffer wind erosion.
+Organic matter provides nutrition for living organisms and varies in quantity between different soils; more organic matter increases the strength of the soil structure.
+It condenses and settles over time in different ways depending upon conditions such as exposure.
+Dehydration also affects the structure.
+Dehydrated topsoil volume substantially decreases and is more prone to wind erosion.

 Production

-Topsoil is naturally produced in the process of soil formation or pedogenesis.
-Natural topsoil is mined and conditioned for human use and makes up the bulk of commercial topsoil available.
+Topsoil is naturally produced.
+Natural topsoil which has been mined and conditioned for human use and makes up the bulk of commercial topsoil available.
 The current rate of use and erosion outpaces soil generation.

-It is possible to create artificial topsoil which supports some of the engineering or biological uses of topsoil.
+It is also possible to create artificial topsoil which supports some of the engineering or biological uses of topsoil.
 More traditional examples of artificial plant-growth media include terra preta and potting mix.
 Manufactured topsoil based on minerals, biosolids, compost and/or paper mill sludge is available commercially.
-A Victorian open-cut coal mine was rehabilitated with low-quality artificial topsoil made from local materials.
+An open-cut coal mine in Victoria, Australia, was rehabilitated with low-quality artificial topsoil made from local materials.

 Classification

 In soil classification systems, topsoil is known as the O Horizon or A Horizon.
 Soil horizons are layers parallel to the soil surface whose physical, chemical and biological characteristics differ from the layers above and beneath.
 The depth of the topsoil layer is measured as the depth of the surface to the first densely packed soil layer, known as subsoil.

+In the United States, there is no federal, legal definition of the word topsoil when used in commerce.